avirshup/DockerMake/README.md

 ## What you can do with it

- * Define small pieces of configuration or functionality, then mix them together into production docker images.
+The punchline: define small pieces of configuration or functionality, then mix them together into production container images.

+#### Build steps
+A `DockerMake.yml` file contains discrete build "steps".
+These steps can depend on each other, forming a dependency graph.
+DockerMake solves the dependency graph and drives building of each image as necessary.
+This makes it easy to keep your images up-to-date while still taking advantage of docker's shared fileystem layers and build cache.

 #### Build automation
  * **new**: beta support for dockerfile build arguments